Michigan (MI) Nursing Degrees & Licenses

 Nursing School Accreditation

-Nursing schools seeking accreditation must demonstrate they meet the standards of quality nursing care set by specialized nursing-educational organizations.
+Nursing schools seeking accreditation must demonstrate that they meet the standards for quality nursing care set by specialized nursing education organizations.

 There are two types of accreditation: programmatic and institutional.

-Programmatic accreditation is granted by organizations specializing in nursing education and reviewing specific nursing programs’ curricula, clinical experience, faculty expertise, pedagogic methods, and support system.
+Programmatic accreditation is granted by organizations specializing in nursing education that review specific nursing programs’ curricula, clinical experience, faculty expertise, pedagogical methods, and support systems.
 The two organizations that accredit nursing schools are:

 - Accreditation Commission for Education in Nursing (ACEN)